ANNUR-MOSTAFA/pets-first-database-portfolio/README.md

 - Veterinary visits and follow-up visit chains
 - Drug prescriptions
 - Veterinary services and billing
-- Booking and cancellation workflows
-- Multiple payment methods
+- Payments and payment methods

-- Business-rule enforcement
-- Relational-to-NoSQL data migration
+The design uses primary keys, foreign keys, constraints, and relationships to maintain data integrity.

 ---